 08. “My Revolution”

-This is the high-energy track that follows the slow song.
+This is the high-energy track that follows the slow song and is my personal favorite.
 It’s in exactly the right place on the album to pick you up after the break from “What’s Wrong.”
 At this point I’m finding it a little bit hard to write about the songs individually because they all have a lot of the same elements, yet they don’t all sound the same.
 This one has a fair bit of that quick-singing that’s almost rapping, and a catchy but a bit heavy chorus.
 They just seem to have gotten everything right with this song.

 09. “Another Sun”

 This sort of style reminds me of some things that I can’t quite place.
 Maybe there’s a hint of 2000s -era AFI blended in with some things I like from BRING ME THE HORIZON‘s last album, and more.
 Moilanen and Hokka‘s alternating styles of singing are again a highlight.
 It’s a bit different from the other songs on the album, but at this point it’s good to have another small change-up to keep things fresh.
 In fact, this song parallels “Blasphemy” on BMTH‘s last album in both style (though this one is a fair bit faster) and album position, and that was one of my favorite songs on that album, so these guys have definitely done well with it.
 The song has that sort of feeling like, “we’re wrapping things up soon, but don’t worry, it’s still going to be good!”